 2. For the Audit

 Audit occurs when for some reason the information you have claimed or attested to in your financials needs to be verified by a person or persons external to your business to validate your claims.

 Some industries have a mandatory requirement for auditing of financial and other records.

-In an audit, any claims you may have made for income or expenses can be denied if there are no source documents to validate your claims.
+In an audit, any claims you may have made for income or expenses can be denied if there are no source documents to validate set claims.

 A line on your credit card statement is not a proper record or basis to claim a creditable purchase.

 In Australia, it is a legal requirement to keep business-related documents: 7 years for employee-related wage records and 5 years for business tax records.
 Other industries may have other record keeping regulations and different timelines such as minutes of meetings and certain registers for example.